Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/docs/archive/ACCESSIBILITY_AUDIT_REPORT.md

 ## Conclusion

-The CoPPA application demonstrates strong accessibility foundations with comprehensive ARIA implementation and keyboard navigation support.
+The CoPA application demonstrates strong accessibility foundations with comprehensive ARIA implementation and keyboard navigation support.
 With focused improvements on color contrast and error handling, the application will achieve full WCAG 2.1 AA compliance suitable for government and law enforcement use.

 The development team has implemented accessibility best practices throughout the codebase, showing clear understanding of inclusive design principles.
 The identified issues are primarily cosmetic and can be addressed without major architectural changes.